Xterminate1818/rh10/ReinforcementLearning/README.md

-# SentdexRLTutorials
+# Reinforcement Learning

-**The Active Directory for this Repo:** [exp_3](Source/exp_3)

 This repo followed the 4-part tutorial series by [Sentdex](https://www.youtube.com/@sentdex) on YouTube, [Reinforcement Learning with Stable Baselines 3](https://www.youtube.com/playlist?list=PLQVvvaa0QuDf0O2DWwLZBfJeYY-JOeZB1).
-The Sentdex tutorials are what provided me with the know-how for utilizing a *Snake Game* environment.
+The Sentdex tutorials are what provided me with the know-how for developing a *Snake Game* environment.

 After completing the Sentex tutorials I continued to develop the code-base with rewrites, refactors, and upgrades to make things easier in the long term.

 The code-base now serves as a means of training and evaluating a RL agent against a Snake Game environment.

-Currently, I am making changes iteratively to the observation space of the agent and reward function used by the environment in search of an adequate configuration that results in an intelligent agent.

 ## Getting Started